Create indicators for IPs and URLs/domains

 It's important to understand the following prerequisites prior to creating indicators for IPS, URLs, or domains:

-- Ensure that Custom network indicators is enabled in Microsoft Defender Security Center > Settings > Advanced features.
+Ensure that Custom network indicators is enabled in Microsoft 365 Defender > Settings > Advanced features.
 For more information, see Advanced features.

-- For support of indicators on iOS, see Configure custom indicators.
+For support of indicators on iOS, see Microsoft Defender for Endpoint on iOS.